IBM/example-health-apis/README.md

   ![Creating an API Connect Instance](doc/source/images/CreatAPIConnectInstance.gif)

-## 8. Importing and Managing an API from z/OS Connect in API Connect
+## 8. Import and Manage a z/OS Connect API in API Connect

 - [Click this link to go to the steps for Importing and Managing an API from z/OS Connect in API Connect](ImportingAndManagingAnAPIFromzOSConnectInAPIConnect.md)